 I think my USB license key is defective.
 I've tried updating and installing the new drivers.
 Tried it on other computers.
 Nothing works.
 Can I get

 Certainly.
-If you have a software support subscription, we'll exchange the defective key at no cost to you.
-If you do not have support, a key
+If you have a software maintenance contract, we'll exchange the defective key at no cost to you.
+If you do not have maintenance, a key

-exchange may be still possible for a nominal fee.
+exchange may be possible for a nominal fee.

 I licensed Prospector on a subscription basis so I have an iLicense (internet license).
 How do I move this license to a new computer?